 Question processing: This area deals with the whole process of question transformation, from user query analysis to finding matches between the given question and candidate answers.
 The goal is to extract pieces of information from user question formulated in a natural language form in order to identify subject entity and find possible matches between question entity and entities in the knowledge base.
 The process starts with the identification of query intent, generating of possible candidate questions from user query and selection of the most relevant question.
-It continues with question routing in order to find possible answerers for a given question, based on other users' expertise.
-This is relevant in CQAS where routing a question to the right users improves overall system accuracy.
+It continues with question routing in order to find possible answerers for a given question to the right users improves overall system accuracy.
 In the end, question-answer matching deals with finding possible matches between user question and document text or KB entries in the information source.